Learn.

 The mission of the Fishkill Creek Watershed Alliance is to protect, preserve and restore the natural resources of the Fishkill Creek watershed through collaborative efforts with local agencies, municipalities, non-governmental organizations, and citizens.
 We aim to promote sustainable land use practices, protect water quality, and enhance recreational opportunities while preserving the unique character of the watershed.

-Next round of Community Creek Water Testing is Sunday March 8.
+Next round of Community Creek Water Sampling is Sunday June 14.

-Get in touch if you want to join: fishkillwatershed@gmail.com
+Get in touch if you want to join.
+Training and supplies provided: fishkillwatershed@gmail.com

 Help us raise money to continue our sampling program in 2026.
 Donate safely with PayPal: